Coping with exam stress

 Encourage exercise during exams

 Make sure your kids are active.
 Exercise can help boost energy levels, clear the mind and relieve stress.
-Walking, cycling, swimming, football and dancing are all effective.
+You could try:

 Read more about the benefits of physical activity.